Expressive Conditionals in Java - Reclaiming the 'if' expression

 }

-It’s just a wrapper around the ternary operator that puts the intention, that it is an if-else expression, first.
+It’s just a wrapper around the ternary operator that puts the intention, the name, that it is an if-else expression, first.
 It makes it easier to read.
 The expression represents a value.
+Here it represents “yes”

 The if statement is like a Swiss army knife, used for many types of conditionals.
 It does not reveal the type.
-Are we producing a value, are we doing a side effect, is there an else case, or are there many cases? ifelse tells us up front that there is an else case, so we do not have to search for it.
+Are we producing a value, are we doing a side effect, is there an else case, or are there many cases? ifelse tells us up front that there is an else case, so we do not have to search to find out.

 doWhen

-The doWhen tells us do: that it is a side effect without a value and when: that there is no else condition.
+The doWhen is a variation of the ifelse variation.
+Our first variation, that tells us do: that it is a side effect without a value and when: that there is no else condition.

 doWhen(tooWarm, Thermostat::decreaseTemperature);